jounihenrikki/bashy/README.md

 # Bashy
 https://www.urbandictionary.com/define.php?term=bashy

-Tiny yet powerful Bash scripting environment for greater productivity
+Bash scripting environment for greater productivity

-Bashy was developed to help manage appliances in isolated environments by a guy who had nothing but command shell in his toolbox.
+Bashy was developed to help manage appliances in isolated environments.
+No root access is required.
-Over the years Bashy has become a crown jewel in the box, demonstrating many of the fine capabilities of Bash.
-Please feel free to bring in your ideas and help in testing the scripts.
-I hope you also find some to it.

-This bashy-core package is the minimun set of files, the platform to build scripts on.
+This Bashy core package is the minimun set of files, the platform to build scripts on.
 Plus some extras for demonstration and inspiration.

 ## Features